sirosen/globus-sdk-python/docs/authorization.rst

 We define the interface for ``GlobusAuthorizer`` objects in terms of an Abstract Base Class:

-.. autoclass:: globus_sdk.authorizers.GlobusAuthorizer
+.. autoclass:: GlobusAuthorizer
     :members:
     :member-order: bysource

 ``GlobusAuthorizer`` objects that fetch new access tokens when their existing ones expire or a 401 is received implement the RenewingAuthorizer class

-.. autoclass:: globus_sdk.authorizers.RenewingAuthorizer
+.. autoclass:: RenewingAuthorizer
     :members: get_authorization_header, handle_missing_authorization
     :member-order: bysource
     :show-inheritance: